-English Freshman Course Descriptions Spring '19
+English Freshman Course and Intensive Descriptions Fall '19

 Course descriptions from the English Department to supplement the information in the college catalogue.